-Additionally, organisations should clearly define how staff are expected to interact with the network.
-Implementing policy for location and the devices staff can log-in from, as well as the type of access they’re allowed, will help minimise threat.
+Additionally, organizations should clearly define how staff are expected to interact with the network.
+Implementing policy for location and the devices staff can log in from, as well as the type of access they’re allowed, will help minimize threat.

 2. Supply chain risk

 Often, financial institutions will have sophisticated security in place but rely on third-party vendors, such as cloud service providers, to manage the cost of compliance.

 However, a breach on a third party can weaken the defenses of the finance organization as data is shared between the two.
 Any attack on the network – wider or other – can damage reputations and leave organizations subject to fines.

 How the industry can improve: Thorough checks and segmentation

 When bringing on any third-party vendor, it’s crucial to consider the cybersecurity implications.
 Ask for details on what data will be shared, where it will be stored, how they protect it, and who is responsible should a breach occur.

 With the repercussions of failing to comply being so high, it pays to vet any third parties you’re considering doing business with.

 Some practical ways to ensure your data and network remain secure include implementing multi-factor authentication between suppliers.
 Considering the use of jump hosts or perimeter security at network and software level can help to isolate sections of the supply chain and contain a breach within it should one occur.

 Cybersecurity is highly complex and, as with any industry, banking and finance are struggling to find the talent needed to improve cyber-resilience.